Data User's Corner

 Because the deflection response of asphalt layers in a pavement structure to loads is strongly influenced by temperature, methods to calculate representative pavement temperatures and temperature correction factors are critical.
 This guide presents such methods developed using LTPP data.top

 Everything you wanted to know about the LTPP Database, but were afraid to ask.
-This guide provides an in-depth look at the contents of the LTPP database, and productive ways to extract information from it.
+This guide provides an in-depth look at the contents of the LTPP database, the supporting information in the Ancillary Information Management System (AIMS), the tables behind the LTPP Traffic Analyis application (LTAS), and productive ways to extract information from it.
 The structure of the database is discussed on a macro, middling and a micro scale.
 Helpful hints are imparted along the way, and a brief SQL tutorial is included in an appendix.
 The guide is available here for download in PDF format.
-It is 223 pages long, and nearly 1.8 MB in size.
+It is 269 pages long, and approximately 2.6 MB in size.top

 Table Navigator Online